UEFA Champions League: 1977–1997: Heysel Disaster and rebrand into Champions League

+1998–present: League expansion

+The era was characterized by the dominance of football clubs from Spain, who dominated the competition in 1998–2002 and again from 2014–18, with Real Madrid winning three back-to-back Champions League titles in 2016, 2017, and 2018, followed by the dominance of English football clubs between 2005–12 and again from 2018–23.
+Since the expansion of the Champions League in 1997–98, Spanish clubs reached 17 finals and English clubs reached 16 finals.

+During the 2020 COVID-19 pandemic, the tournament was suspended in mid-March 2020 and resumed in August 2020.

 Anthem

 The UEFA Champions League anthem, officially titled simply as "Champions League", was written by Tony Britten, and is an adaptation of George Frideric Handel's 1727 anthem Zadok the Priest (one of his Coronation Anthems).
 UEFA commissioned Britten in 1992 to arrange an anthem, and the piece was performed by London's Royal Philharmonic Orchestra and sung by the Academy of St. Martin in the Fields.
 Stating that "the anthem is now almost as iconic as the trophy", UEFA's official website adds it is "known to set the hearts of many of the world's top footballers aflutter".

 The chorus contains the three official languages used by UEFA: English, German, and French.
-The climactic moment is set to the exclamations ‘Die Meister!
+The climactic moment is set to the exclamations 'Die Meister!
 Die Besten!
 Les Grandes Équipes!
-The Champions!’.
+The Champions!'.
 The anthem's chorus is played before each UEFA Champions League game as the two teams are lined up, as well as at the beginning and end of television broadcasts of the matches.
 In addition to the anthem, there is also entrance music, which contains parts of the anthem itself, which is played as teams enter the field.
 The complete anthem is about three minutes long, and has two short verses and the chorus.

 Special vocal versions have been performed live at the Champions League final with lyrics in other languages, changing over to the host nation's language for the chorus.
-These versions were performed by Andrea Bocelli (Italian) (Rome 2009, Milan 2016 and Cardiff 2017), Juan Diego Flores (Spanish) (Madrid 2010), All Angels (Wembley 2011), Jonas Kaufmann and David Garrett (Munich 2012), and Mariza (Lisbon 2014).
-In the 2013 final at Wembley Stadium, the chorus was played twice.
+These versions were performed by Andrea Bocelli (Italian; Rome 2009, Milan 2016 and Cardiff 2017), Juan Diego Flores (Spanish; Madrid 2010), All Angels (Wembley 2011), Jonas Kaufmann and David Garrett (Munich 2012) and Mariza (Lisbon 2014).
+In the 2013 final at Wembley, the chorus was played twice.
 In the 2018 and 2019 finals, held in Kyiv and Madrid respectively, the instrumental version of the chorus was played, by 2Cellos (2018) and Asturia Girls (2019).
+In the 2023 final, held in Istanbul, Hungarian pianist Ádám György performed the piano version of the anthem.
 The anthem has been released commercially in its original version on iTunes and Spotify with the title of Champions League Theme.
 In 2018, composer Hans Zimmer remixed the anthem with rapper Vince Staples for EA Sports' video game FIFA 19, with it also featuring in the game's reveal trailer.